 For handwritten homework, use pencil or black/dark-blue ink and either white paper (lined or not) or engineering paper.
 If you choose the combination of pencil and (yellow) engineering paper, write largely/clearly enough to be easily readable.
 Homework on other paper or with other writing instruments will be accepted, but you will earn no credit for homework that is not readable.
-Make sure the scan quality is sufficient to ensure readability.
+For electronic submissions, make sure the scan quality is sufficient to ensure readability.

 The onus is on you to submit the solutions in the documents or files presented.
 No credit will be granted if the wrong document is handed in or the wrong file uploaded.
 In the case of EES files, the instructor will only use Solve, Min/Max, and Evaluate Parametric Table functions.
-You may not have a single file to solve multiple problems with instructions for all but one problem commented out & provide the instructor a list of instructions to complete a scavenger hunt for the remaining problems.
+You may not have a single file to solve multiple problems with instructions for all but one problem commented out, with a list of instructions to complete a scavenger hunt for the remaining problems.

-All projects, including mini-projects, must be written using word processing or typesetting software.
-Professional document and figure standards will be enforced on projects, including miniprojects.
+The project must be written using word processing or typesetting software.
+Professional document and figure standards will be enforced the project.
 The onus is on you to figure out how to meet these standards in whatever programs you use to write the document and make figures.
 I have exactly zero sympathy for those who select a word processor without knowing how to format their text using it - complaints that the standards are not the same as a particular piece of software's defaults will fall on deaf ears.

-For those who wish to work more problems (not for credit, but for practice), the Fall 2019 homework assignments are available on Canvas.
+For those who wish to work more problems (not for credit, but for practice), the Fall 2020 homework assignments are available on Canvas.
+Note that this year's homework assignments numbered 4, 5, 9, and 12 do not have an analogous assignment from last year; the numbering of other homework has also changed.